HAVE YOU FORGOTTEN ME?

 Since Elisabeth is only a toddler, she didn’t have to pay anything.

-The photographer positioned them in front of the background, asked David to tickle his daughter, because from the experience he learned that little kids come best in photos while distracted and most importantly while smiling.
+The photographer positioned them in front of the background, asked David to tickle his daughter because from the experience he learned that little kids come best in photos while distracted and most importantly while smiling.
 The photographer pressed the shutter button on his Polaroid and the photo came out instantly.
-David asked for one more copy, so he could keep it for himself.
+David asked for one more copy so he could keep it for himself.
 The other would be for Elisabeth, so she could always remember this sunny autumn day she spent with her Daddy.

 David put Elisabeth back in the stroller and they headed home.
 When they passed along the face-painting stand, Elisabeth started crying, because she didn’t want to go home until she’d get her little face painted.
 “You’re one little blackmailer, Liz.”

 When David told her, they’d come back later, she stopped crying and smiled instead.
 When they got back home, Kate has already been waiting for them.
-She took Elisabeth in the bedroom, changed her in her home clothes and placed her in the high chair.
+She took Elisabeth to the bedroom, changed her in her home clothes and placed her in the high chair.

 “Here you go, my little angel,” said Kate to Lizzie as she passed her the bottle.
 Before Elisabeth finished drinking her milk, Kate was already washing the plates.